Fertility in Your 30s and 40s: What Changes (What You Can and Can’t Control)

 • A family history of early menopause, thyroid or reproductive conditions

-Consider working with a nutritional therapist if:
+Consider working with a nutritional therapist who specialises in fertility if:

 • You have underlying or ongoing health conditions